SanketFZ/SalonAgentAssist/README.md

 ## Features

-*   **Supervisor Dashboard**: View pending requests, provide answers, and see request history.
+*   Supervisor Dashboard: View pending requests, provide answers, and see request history.
-*   **Knowledge Base**: Automatically updated with supervisor-approved answers.
+*   Knowledge Base: Automatically updated with supervisor-approved answers.
-*   **AI-Powered Assistance**:
+*   AI-Powered Assistance:
     *   Suggests answers to supervisors based on the knowledge base.
     *   Summarizes request context for supervisors.
     *   Improves the formatting of supervisor answers before saving them to the knowledge base.
-*   **Simulated Agent Interaction**: Basic simulation of an AI agent receiving calls and either answering or escalating.
+*   Simulated Agent Interaction: Basic simulation of an AI agent receiving calls and either answering or escalating.
-*   **Firebase Integration**: Uses Firestore as the database for storing help requests and knowledge base entries.
+*   Firebase Integration: Uses Firestore as the database for storing help requests and knowledge base entries.
-*   **Genkit Integration**: Leverages Google's Genkit for AI flow management and interaction with generative AI models.
+*   Genkit Integration: Leverages Google's Genkit for AI flow management and interaction with generative AI models.

 ## Prerequisites